A Journey Within and Beyond Social Anxiety

-Many of us don’t address symptoms until they have become so obvious and arresting that we literally cannot proceed with our lives until we take the time and care to resolve them.
-For many of us in recovery, our social fear reaches a crisis point when we achieve a little bit of stable sobriety.
+Many of us don’t work through fundamental social anxiety treatment plan goals and objectives to address symptoms until they have become so obvious, that we literally cannot proceed with our lives until we take the time and care to resolve them.
+For many of us with social anxiety treatment plan goals and objectives in recovery, our social phobia reaches a crisis point when we achieve a little bit of stable sobriety.
 We discover, with mounting dread, that substance use has been heavily involved with subduing our social fears.
 Without drugs, we may have no idea how to relate with others and still remain calm.

 Can you relate to that experience?
 Do you have a tendency to get panicky, lightheaded, out of breath, frozen and shut down in social settings?
 Does this hit you too often, too fast?
 Do you know that dreaded, powerless feeling of being unable to calm yourself back down?
 Do you know the spiraling, compounding nature of getting into a state where you live in fear of your own fear?

-If so it is important to know that mercifully, how to calm down, once riled up, is highly learnable and Villa Kali Ma can help you do this.
-It is highly learnable because it is actually also a part of your inborn nature –a program that says, “danger is over, so go back to feeling good”.
+If so, it is important to know that mercifully, how to calm down, once riled up, is highly learnable at Villa Kali Ma.
+It is highly learnable because it is also a part of your inborn nature –a program that says, “danger is over, so go back to feeling good”.
 Just as nature wants us to survive, nature has set us up with all the internal equipment to feel ease, peace, and pleasure, to feel open, relaxed, creative, meditative, joyful, socially connected, loving and happy.

+At Villa Kali Ma, we strive to create such a family of warm, nonintrusive inclusion, and we invite you to come share yourself in your own time, when you are ready.
+Please know that within our walls, you can unfold all your imperfections and vulnerabilities in a safe space free of judgement, condemnation, rejection and ridicule.
+Instead, you will be welcomed and cared for with the respect, love, and delight which you deserve.
 For women who have felt that hell is other people, it will be an important part of your soul journey to discover that when you find the right other people, other people can also be a source of heaven!
-We warmly encourage you to come build the foundations of a loving healing community here with us.
+We warmly encourage you to come build the foundations of a loving healing community here at Villa Kali Ma.